-However, if your license is not in Roman script, you must get an International Driving Permit before your trip.
-You can request your home country’s automobile association for this permit.
+However, if your license is not in Roman script, you’ll need to get an International Driving Permit before your trip.
+The good news though is this is quite cheap and easy.

 Rent cars from the locals in Iceland

 If you decide to do this, check the costs and small print carefully.
-I find the prices are not much different from those of car-hire companies, and you may not have the company’s support if things go wrong.
+During my trip, I found the prices weren’t much lower than car-hire companies – and you may not have the correct insurance if things go wrong.
+Always double-check.